List of Blue Bloods characters: Nicky Reagan-Boyle

-Biography

 Erin's daughter, born October 14, 1996, aspires to become an officer like the rest of her family.
-As of "Old Wounds", she is 16 years old.
+As of "Old Wounds", she is 15 years old.
 In season five, she is a high school senior preparing for college; in season six, she is attending Columbia University, her mother's alma mater, and graduates at the end of season 9.
-She is a very curious young girl and is not afraid to question her uncle Danny and great-grandfather about police matters, often challenging their old-school conservatism.
-During the early seasons her willingness to be a nonconformist was emphasized by her short hair, but in later seasons she grew it out.
+She is a very curious likes to question her uncle Danny and great-grandfather about police matters, often challenging their old-school conservatism.
+During the early seasons she had short hair, but in later seasons she grew it out.
 She wanted to join the family business as the first female Reagan to be a cop.
 In season 8, Nicky takes the police exam, over her mother's objections.
 In season 10, Nicky is offered a job in San Francisco, and later accepts.
 She appears in only one episode of season 11.